 Plenty of other people agree that Maya is perfect the way she is.
 This furry social media star has almost 500K Instagram followers.

-These stories prove that all cats can live life to the fullest, no matter what challenges they have to overcome.
+Cats can live life to the fullest, no matter what challenges they have to overcome.
 And while not every kitty born with Down Syndrome-like symptoms can be a social media star, they can still be as happy as any other cat.
 All they need is a little bit of extra love and care.